HMojadidi/VBA_Challenge/README.md

 Based on my experience with this project, I have observed that there are both advantages and disadvantages of refactoring code in general.
 The main advantage of refactoring would be that it gives the data analyst a template to work with.
 The disadvantage can be seen in new challanges, such as having to recreate a button as it stopped working.

 Personally, I found working with an original script more rewarding as it gave a 'clean slate' for creativity.
-Refactoring seemed to constrict the process and at times, frustrating when trying to maneauver the code or sticking to refactoring insturctions, such as variable names I would have otherwise not chosen (tickerVolume vs. totalVolume).
+Refactoring seemed to constrict the process and at times, frustrating when trying to maneauver the code or sticking to refactoring instructions, such as variable names I would have otherwise not chosen (tickerVolume vs. totalVolume).